Defensive driving site - your source of information and the place to share your experience

 But you have to worry about this when you shift down.
 If you shift to too low gear for the car speed, you force engine to rev higher than the limit, and this can cause serious damage to the engine immediately.
 When you get more experience, you will get a feel for that, but for now a couple of rules of thumb will be useful:

-1. Never shift two or more gears down.
+1. Unless you know what you are doing, don't shift two or more gears down.

 2. Never shift down if your engine revs in the upper third of its speed range.
 (You need a tachometer to employ this rule)